JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Save/load the map in a single chunk, such that it can be saved/loaded in one pass.
 Various other changes to savegame format and settings handling, see readme and code for details.
 Replace read/write accessors and buffering.
+Perform savegame decompression in a separate thread.
+Pre-filter SaveLoad descriptor arrays for current version/mode, for chunks with many objects.

+### Other performance improvements

+Use multiple threads for NewGRF scan MD5 calculations, on multi-CPU machines.
+Avoid redundant re-scans for AI and game script files.
+Avoid iterating vehicle list to release disaster vehicles if there are none.
+Avoid quadratic behaviour in updating station nearby lists in RecomputeCatchmentForAll.
+Increase FIO buffer size.
+Avoid unnecessary calls to SettingsDisableElrail in AfterLoadGame.

 ### Command line